Phil Brown (footballer, born 1959): Premier League

 Brown was rewarded with a new three-year contract, which he signed on the weekend of Hull City's first ever top-flight match, a 2–1 victory over Fulham on 16 August 2008.
 On 28 September Brown managed Hull to a 2–1 victory at Arsenal.
 It was only Arsenal's second defeat at the Emirates Stadium and was described by the Hull press as the greatest victory in the club's history.
-After a 1–0 victory at bottom of the table Tottenham Hotspur the following weekend, and a 3–0 away victory at the also newly promoted West Bromwich Albion, he was awarded the Manager-of-the-Month award for Hull's performances in September.
+After a 1–0 victory at bottom of the table Tottenham Hotspur the following weekend, and a 3–0 away victory at the also newly promoted West Bromwich Albion, he was awarded the Manager of the Month award for Hull's performances in September.

 The first nine games Hull spent as a top division club resulted in six wins as they occupied third place in the Premier League and were only being kept off the top by Liverpool and Arsenal having superior goal difference.

 The remainder of the season was not so easy for Brown, as the team struggled to pick up the remaining points necessary to avoid relegation, and he was involved in several controversial incidents.
 In November 2008 he was fined £1,000 and warned about his future conduct by the FA after he admitted a charge of improper conduct.
 The charge related to a game against Wigan in August which Hull lost 5–0.
-On 26 December 2008, following a poor first half performance that saw Hull 4–0 down in a league match at Manchester City, Brown conducted his half-time team-talk on the pitch, in full view of the crowd and at the end of the pitch where the Hull supporters were sitting.
+On 26 December 2008, following a poor first-half performance which saw Hull 4–0 down in a league match at Manchester City, Brown conducted his half-time team-talk on the pitch, in full view of the crowd and at the end of the pitch where the Hull supporters were sitting.
 He explained, "I thought it was nice and cold and I thought I would keep the boys alive because they looked as if they were dead.
 Our 4,000 travelling fans deserved some kind of explanation for the first-half performance and it was difficult for me to do that from the confines of a changing room.
 We owed them an apology for the first-half performance."
 Hull lost the match 5–1 and Brown was widely mocked for the incident.

 Brown was again charged with misconduct for his behaviour in an FA Cup tie against Newcastle United in January.
 During the match Brown and Newcastle manager Joe Kinnear were both sent to the stands after a confrontation in which Brown verbally abused Newcastle's assistant manager Chris Hughton.
 Brown admitted the charge and was subsequently fined £2,500 and warned as to his future conduct by the Football Association.